Reckless (Bryan Adams album)

 Reckless is the fourth studio album by Canadian singer-songwriter Bryan Adams, released by A&M Records on November 5, 1984, to coincide with Adams' 25th birthday.
 Like its predecessor Cuts Like a Knife, the album was entirely produced by Adams and Bob Clearmountain.

 Reckless was commercially successful, selling over 12 million copies worldwide, making it Adams' second highest-selling studio album to date – behind his 1991 album Waking Up the Neighbours.
 It was also the first Canadian album to sell over one million copies within Canada, and is certified eleven-times platinum in the country.
 The album peaked at number one on the US Billboard 200.
-The album has also received positive reviews from critics, with contemporary reviews praising its songwriting and sonic quality.
+It has also received positive reviews from critics, with contemporary reviews praising its songwriting and sonic quality.

 Six singles were released from the album: "Run to You", "Somebody", "Heaven", "Summer of '69", "One Night Love Affair", and "It's Only Love"; all six singles charted within the top-twenty on the US Billboard Hot 100.